Meet the Guild Team!

 Favourite thing to make: I’m a big fan of textiles, I love sewing and dressmaking whether that’s following patterns or making it up as I go along.

 Favourite thing to watch: Obscure German cinema, no really.
-Failing that, a good BBC period drama.
+Failing that, a good BBC crime drama.

-Brett Chapman - Marketing & Events, Sheffield Creative Guild https://sheffieldcreativeguild...
+Brett Chapman - Digital Producer, Sheffield Creative Guild https://sheffieldcreativeguild...

 Favourite thing to make: Films, especially ones about interesting stories or unique people.